xi-ve/IdleonWeb/README.md

 4. **Use `@js_export` to define JS functions to inject.**
 5. **Reload the CLI to see your plugin and commands.**

+### Plugin Lifecycle Hooks

+When creating a plugin, you can override the following methods from `PluginBase` to control its behavior. **Note: These methods are required to be defined in your plugin class, even if they are empty.**

+- `initialize(self, injector)`: Called when the plugin is loaded and the injector is available.
+Set up any state or browser context here.
+- `cleanup(self)`: Called when the plugin is unloaded or the application exits.
+Use this to clean up resources.
+- `update(self)`: Called periodically (every second) while the injector is running.
+Use for polling or background tasks.
+- `on_config_changed(self, config)`: Called whenever the plugin's configuration changes.
+Use to react to config updates.
+- `on_game_ready(self)`: Called when the Idleon game is fully loaded and ready.
+Use to perform actions that require the game context.

 Example skeleton:
 ```python
 from plugin_system import PluginBase, plugin_command, js_export